MocMilo/jee-mfinance-demo/README.md

 ## Structure ##

-For Flexibility of development project is divided into Maven modules:<br>
+For Flexibility of development project is divided into modules:<br>
 * [core](core/README.md)<br>
 * [cli](cli/README.md)<br>
 * [webapp](webapp/README.md)<br>

-All dependencies and plugins configurations are in pom.xml files.
+All dependencies and plugins configurations are in gradle.build files.
-Each module has it's own POM file with necessary meta information.
+Each module has it's own gradle.build file with necessary meta information.

 ## Requirements ##

 * Open JDK 1.8.0
-* Apache Maven 3.3.9
+* Gradle Build Tool 2.10
 * Docker Compose 1.8.0

 ## Build and run ##